 Who can obtain Irish citizenship by birth or descent?

-Irish citizenship by birth or descent is for those born in Ireland or who are eligible for Irish citizenship based on Irish ancestry.
+Irish citizenship by birth or descent simply means getting Irish citizenship based on a person’s birth.
+It is for those born in Ireland or who are eligible for Irish citizenship based on Irish ancestry.
 There are three categories:

 - Those born in Ireland on or before December 31st, 2004